-Rainwater harvesting can reduce water usage by half if water is utilised for washing, irrigation etc. As a strategy to improve accessibility to water, poorer communities do not have the means to store water in large capacities, and it might be necessary to provide communities with small reservoirs specifically for this purpose.
+Rainwater harvesting can reduce water usage by half if water is utilised for washing, irrigation etc. As a strategy to improve accessibility to water to rural sparsely located communities without bulk infrastructure to store water in large capacities.
+It might be necessary to provide communities with small reservoirs specifically for this purpose.
 In addition, it is acknowledged rainwater harvesting is not a reliable water supply as the quality and quantity cannot be guaranteed.
-It is proposed that efforts to promote water harvesting be conducted in conjunction with efforts to promote the land care programme, with the aims of:

-- Training of communities regarding water harvesting and the treatment of water for domestic purposes. - Develop a delivery strategy to provide small portable reservoirs.
+It is proposed that efforts to promote water harvesting, water quality compliance, be conducted in conjunction with efforts to promote the land care programme.
+The secondary objective would include training of communities regarding water harvesting and the treatment of water for domestic purposes; and develop a delivery strategy to provide basic portable reservoirs.